Third fuel tank collapses as helicopters battle Cuban blaze

 According to the Cupet state oil company, the first tank had contained about 26,000 cubic meters of crude, about half its capacity.

 The second contained 52,000 cubic meters of fuel oil.
-It was not immediately clear how full the third tank was.#photo2
+It was not immediately clear how full the third tank -- also with a capacity of 52,000 cubic meters -- was.

 Firefighters had been battling to prevent the third tank from catching fire, dousing it with water to keep it cool, but ultimately to no avail.

-The depot supplies the Antonio Guiteras thermoelectric plant, the largest in the communist nation.
+The depot, built in the 1980s and modernized several times, supplies the Antonio Guiteras thermoelectric plant, the largest in the communist nation.

+The plant features five docks to receive ships of up to 180,000 tonnes, according to the Granma official newspaper.#photo4

 The disaster comes at a time the island -- with an outdated energy network and persistent fuel shortages -- has faced mounting difficulties in meeting energy demands.